Updated: June 29, 2021

 The City is currently in the process of finalizing the Surface Water Quality Program Framework that proposes multiple sample locations with a comprehensive list of parameters.
 The framework and proposed sample locations will be reviewed by the internal HW Leadership Team, followed by external stakeholders, including the HHRAP community.

+In 2018, the City of Hamilton implemented a Quarterly Chedoke Creek Sampling Program that sampled for Field Dissolved Oxygen and Temperature, and laboratory analyte Escherichia coli (E. coli).
+Beginning in March 2021, the Quarterly Program changed to a Monthly Sampling Program under the Proposed Surface Water Quality Program, sampling for a comprehensive list of parameters, as presented in the City of Hamilton’s Surface Water Quality Program.
 The live map is updated monthly providing current information for each water sample location and is available in an open format through Open Hamilton.
 This is a work in progress and new information will be added once the framework is complete.
 As well, data from other agencies will become available once the appropriate memorandums are in place.

 Where can I find the consultant reports related to the MECP orders?